← Medical Devices & Procedures

 • PMID 41785895

-This study assessed the global demand and supply of brachytherapy resources and found that access to brachytherapy remains poorly characterised worldwide.
+This study assessed the global demand and supply of brachytherapy resources and found inequities in access to this treatment worldwide.

 PubMed ↗